aluxnimm/outlookcaldavsynchronizer/README.md

 - **Delete** deletes the current profile
 - **Copy** copies the current profile to a new one
 - **Clear cache** delete the sync cache and start a new initial sync with the next sync run.
+- **Deactivate** If activated, current profile is not synced anymore without the need to delete the profile.

 When adding a new profile you can choose between a generic CalDAV/CardDAV and a google profile to simplify the google profile creation.